 Control Azure CDN caching behavior with caching rules

 Caching rules are available only for Azure CDN Standard from Verizon and Azure CDN Standard from Akamai profiles.
-For Azure CDN Premium from Verizon profiles, you must use the Azure CDN rules engine in the Manage portal for similar functionality.
+For Azure CDN from Microsoft profiles, you must use the Standard rules engine For Azure CDN Premium from Verizon profiles, you must use the Verizon Premium rules engine in the Manage portal for similar functionality.

 Azure Content Delivery Network (CDN) offers two ways to control how your files are cached:

 Caching rules: This article describes how you can use content delivery network (CDN) caching rules to set or modify default cache expiration behavior both globally and with custom conditions, such as a URL path and file extension.
 Azure CDN provides two types of caching rules: